How to spend one day in Salem Massachusetts: Best day trip from Boston

 Go on a Hocus Pocus movie locations tour

-Since you’re in Salem, make sure to go on a Hocus Pocus movie locations tour.
 Some of the movie spots are located right in the city, and a few are a short drive away.
 Here is a list of some of the locations right in the city:

 Max’s House

 - One of the best movie spots to visit in Salem is Max’s House.
-This is one of the most recognized house from the movie, and it’s just a short drive away.
-On your visit, make sure to keep in mind that the house is a private residence, so please respect the owners’ property and their privacy.
-You can find the house on 4 Ocean Ave.
-Salem MA.
+This is one of the most recognized houses from the movie, and it’s just a short drive away.

 Old Town Hall

-- The Old Town Hall is another famous movie spot in Hocus Pocus, and is known as the location of the Halloween Party where the Sanderson sisters sang the “I put a spell on you” song.
+- The Old Town Hall is another famous movie spot in Hocus Pocus and is known as the location of the Halloween Party where the Sanderson sisters sang the “I Put a Spell on You” song.

 - The Old Town Hall is the earliest surviving municipal structure in Salem, dating from 1816-17.
 It is located in the city center at 32 Derby Square Salem, MA.